Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 The `draw()` function actually is applied to a list of heatmaps in `HeatmapList` class.
 The `draw()` method for the single `Heatmap` class constructs a `HeatmapList` with only one heatmap and call `draw()` method of the `HeatmapList` class.
 The `draw()` function accpets a lot of more arguments which e.g. controls the legends.
-It will be discussed in later chapters.
+It will be discussed in Chapter \@ref(a-list-of-heatmaps).

 ```r
 draw(ht, heatmap_legend_side, padding, ...)
 ```

-## Get orders and dendrograms
+## Get orders and dendrograms {#get-orders-and-dendrograms-from-heatmap}

 The row/column orders of the heatmap can be obtained by `row_order()`/`column_order()` functions.
 You can directly apply to the heatmap object returned by `Heatmap()` or to the object returned by